 Use Case: Interior Design

-Awesome!
-There are a number of interior designers that use Canvas today as the starting point for each of their projects.
-We were even featured on the popular TV show Ask This Old House as part of a design project in Worcester!
+Interior designers use Canvas as the starting point for their projects.
+We have a few case studies with interior designers using Canvas available and we were even featured on the popular TV show Ask This Old House as part of a design project in Worcester!

 Kitchen remodel by Lane McNab Interiors

 Nursery by Tetrachrome Design